gbrao018/eva4/S15B/README.md

 	I believe, I can do some data augmentation with additional brightness (adding some factor to tensor), hue, saturations.
 This I will try in future.

+Further Experiments:

+1. Apply hue, saturation, brightness, constrast as augmentation .

+2. Do the depth pixel segmentation only to back ground image and apply transfer learning to fgbg.

+3. Start with bigger image and then to output 128*128.
+No upsampling